 The Foundation supports Asian initiatives in governance and law, economic development, women’s empowerment, regional cooperation, and the environment.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-Environment.
-The Foundation’s thematic areas in Environment are as follows:
+Environmental Resilience.
+The Foundation’s thematic areas in Increase Environmental Resilience are as follows:

 - Disaster risk management and climate change adaptation